abhi-kv29/abhi-kv29/README.md

 <!-- Unordered lists -->

--   I am currently Pursuing my Bachelors in **Electronics and Communications Engineering.**
+-   I am have Pursued my Bachelors in **Electronics and Communications Engineering.**
--   I am currently working on Web Applications, Mobile Applications and Selenium scripts.
+-   I am currently working at TCS.
--   I am currently learning Java, Data Structures and Algorithms.
+-   I am currently working on Cloud Research & Development with Python for Developement & Automation.
--   In future I would love to learn Neural Networks and Tensorflow.

 ---